simgul-1/modus/README.md

 # Modus
 http://wayland.campus.ltu.se:3000

-The Modus project is a media rating search engine combined with
+The Modus project is a media rating search engine combined with an Empatica wristband monitor (https://www.empatica.com/).

-## Requirements
+## Built with:
 - MongoDB
 - Latest Node.js with NPM
 - Facebook and Google developer apps